d-roho/CSGOPredictor/README.md

 -> (Fix | High Priority) Imperfect Server Population Detector - Fixed by making program server population agnostic.
 Ppredictions are made as long as population > 0 - if population = 0, program will wait till at least 1 player joins.

 -> Exceptions Handling - solved using custom exceptions imported from exceptions.py

+-> Better Pause and Play functionality - automatic pause-play (during times when a live match is not being spectated) handled using exceptions; Manual pause-play by holding down Esc Key introduced by listener.py module (using Pynput package).

 Known Bugs/Problems that haven't been solved: